You are going to sign out in

 Come explore the fascinating study of LIFE!

 • Students will embark on a comprehensive survey of God’s creation by exposure to different fields in the biological sciences, from the study of the fundamental unit of life in cell biology to understanding the human body in anatomy and physiology.
-These provide basic tools to investigate what makes up living things, how they work, and how they relate with one another and the physical world.
+They will investigate what makes up living things, how they work, and how they relate with one another and the physical world.

-• In addition to lectures and discussions, class activities include lab experiments, microscopy, and dissections — all designed to enhance comprehension of concepts learned.
+• In addition to lectures and class discussions, other activities include experiments, microscopy, and dissections — all designed for better understanding of biological concepts.

 • There will be opportunities to hone research and oral presentation skills in preparation for collegiate work.
-Students will write 1) a persuasive outline on creation vs. evolution, and 2) two short scientific papers, one on a biotechnology topic of their choice (fall semester) and a human body disease/disorder (spring semester).
+Students will write two short scientific papers: one on a biotechnology topic of their choice (fall semester) and another on a human body disease/disorder (spring semester).
+They will also research proofs to build a persuasive outline on creation vs. evolution and have a chance to team teach selected topics in ecology.

-• Special projects will include collection and classification of leaves and wildflowers - wonderful ways to experience greater awareness of beauty, order, and design in nature!
+• A special project in the spring is the collection and classification of leaves and wildflowers.
+It is a wonderful way to experience greater awareness of beauty, order, and design in nature!

-• Parents will partner with Mrs. Miller to ensure their student’s success.
-Please check the class website weekly and oversee student’s homework and completion of assigned tasks.
-For more information on the class, visit: https://sites.google.com/view/prepbiology-lmiller.
+• Parents are expected to partner with Mrs. Miller to ensure their student’s success.
+The Parent Section of the class website (link below) is updated weekly so parents can check and oversee student’s homework and completion of assigned tasks.

 Additional Course Information